Who typically joins the Council for European Studies?

 How can my institution become a member of the Consortium?

 Those institutions wishing to express interest in joining CES may do so by completing our Institutional Membership Application Form.
-Also, individuals wishing to nominate their institutions for inclusion in the Consortium may do so by submitting an Institutional Nomination Form.

 What is the process for becoming a member of the Consortium?